AaltoSciComp/scicomp-docs/triton/apps/speech2text.rst

 .. note::

     The workflow described here is suitable for processing sensitive and personal data.
     All data uploaded to and processed on Triton are stored on servers managed by Aalto and can only be accessed from within Aalto network.
-The files and folders on Triton are protected by standard Unix permissions so that only their owner (you) and Triton administrators has access to them.
+The files and folders on Triton are protected by standard Unix permissions so that only their owner (you) and Triton administrators can access them.

 .. note::